Prag8855/aab/content/guides/moving-in.md

 ### Install light fixtures

 Most apartments come without light fixtures.
-You must buy your own and install them.
-A *Handwerker* can install them for you for €40 to €120.[^14] You can find cheaper ones on [Kleinanzeigen](https://www.kleinanzeigen.de/s-berlin/handwerker/k0l3331), [TaskRabbit](https://www.taskrabbit.com/) or [Driller Queens](https://www.drillerqueens.com/).
+You must buy your own lights and install them.

+A handyman (*Handwerker*) can install your lights.
+It costs €50 to €150.[^14] Find a *Handwerker* on [Kleinanzeigen](https://www.kleinanzeigen.de/s-berlin/handwerker/k0l3331) or [TaskRabbit](https://www.taskrabbit.com/).
+[Little Big Project](https://littlebigproject.de/) and [Driller Queens](https://www.drillerqueens.com/) are English-speaking options.

 ### Change your address